 Leaves should be recorded based on a combination of the employee's available sick, PTO and/or vacation balances, and their desire to use them.
 A second unpaid leave is requested if the employee does not have sick, vacation, PTO to use and/or they have decided they will not use their balances.

 Yes.
 There is a calculation based on Position, date of hire and hours worked.

-Because Family & Medical Leave Act (FMLA) is commonly entered after an absence is started, how and where are over/underpayments entered or reflected in this system?
+Because Family & Medical Leave Act (FMLA) is commonly entered after an absence is started, how and where are over/underpayments entered or reflected in UCPath?

 FMLA usage hours should be entered using CalTime by choosing the appropriate usage code such as FMLA sick, FMLA vacation, and FMLA PTO hours.
 Overpayments will be reconciled by the UCPath Center during payroll processing.

-What kind of turn around will UCPC deliver when a Family & Leave Act (FMLA) absence is recorded?
-How will that affect payroll?
+What kind of turnaround does UCPC deliver when a FMLA absence is recorded?
+How does that affect payroll?

-The UCPath Center will follow their SLA (service level agreement) regardless of leave type.
+The UCPath Center follows their Service Level Agreement (SLA) regardless of leave type.
 Any leaves processed before the payroll cutoff will affect current paycheck.

 Who can add retroactive Absence Management entries into UCPath?
 What documentation is required if the action is retroactive?

 An initiator can add retroactive leave.
 No additional documentation other than the required documentation based on the type of leave is required (e.g., doctors notes, return to work documentation, etc.)

 Initiation, Approval, and Maintenance of leave status are all location (campus) based activities.
 UCPC reviews the leave request and facilitates the update of the job record in the UCPath system based on the information in the Extended Leave Request.